Date: 11 June 2013

 Writing scenarios allows the tester to document test scenarios specifically for static testing.
 This enables effective communication and forms a base from which solution gap defects can be identified during the review phase of the artefact.

 Using this approach on a project has shown that it aids communication of scenarios, has helped to not only identify gaps in the proposed solution but also allows the team to confirm their understanding of the basic flows, is flexible in the level of detail one can go into and promotes collaboration and communication within the team.
 It may also aid the identification of the Minimal Viable Product (MVP), form part of test case review, aid test case design, and help distinguish the ‘valuable’ feedback from the ‘unnecessary’ feedback during the review process.
 The nature of the approach involves all team members, thereby not relying on the experts of the systems to identify solution gaps.
 The increased visibility of the scenarios developed as a team also increases confidence in the product to be delivered.

 The benefit in the use of this approach is that solution gap defects are exposed before test design is completed and before test execution commences.
 It enables the team to identify the gaps, communicate them and analyse the solution as a whole effectively and earlier in the review phase.

-Increasing the opportunity for earlier communication between test, development and business analysts increases the opportunity for discoveries other than solution gaps to be made earlier.
+Increasing the opportunity for earlier communication between test, development, and business analysts increase the opportunity for discoveries other than solution gaps to be made earlier.
 For example, earlier communication of large technical changes being required to accommodate the new process.
 Additionally, the follow-up sessions held on the updated scenarios can expose misunderstandings of the required changes which would have otherwise been exposed in test execution.